sjbiaga/kittens/recursion-4-Defer/README.md

 Also about `for`-comprehensions - translated by Scala as nesting `flatMap`s -, or chaining `flatMap`s one after another, we know that each `flatMap` method has the same return type as any other.
 And that the evaluation is outer-to-inner (or top-to-bottom if nesting), left-to-right if chaining.
+A novel - inherent to `ContT`inuations - aspect is that the `flatMap` function parameters are applied when callbacks are, because the functions in which they compose are used as callbacks.

 ---